[ Random Image ]

 Special Feature: Airbnb’s hidden rental threat requires a sensible response

-By Karl Fitzpatrick
+By Karl Fitzgerald

 Should Airbnb’s be allowed to run unhindered or should we cap the numbers and channel some of the profits towards affordable housing?
 That’s the question we’ve asked in Grounded’s recent report “Airbnb: from a housing problem to solution”.
 Thirteen of Australia’s leading tourism towns were analysed, revealing that Airbnb investors enjoyed a stunning 81% higher return than a traditional landlord.
 Such a premium provides an incredible incentive for investors to switch towards short-term rentals (STRs).
 The housing supply is going backwards in the towns studied, with more of it going towards Airbnb than it is to either the rental or ownership markets.
 Over the last decade, the equivalent of 74% of new supply has migrated towards these short-term profits.
 Airbnb sponsored reports typically water down their impact by comparing their stock to total dwellings.
 “Nothing to see here, we account for just 5.7% of total dwellings”.